phlebotomist/VampireWebhook/README.md

 To properly setup this mod you need to:

 - Create a `hook.txt` file in `\BepInEx\config\`
-- Go to your discord and [get you webhook Url](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) in the channel you want messages sent to.
+- Go to your discord and get your webhook url in the channel you want messages sent to. ([how to get hook url](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks))
 - Add the webhook url to hook.txt
 - ‼️NOTE: Do not share the webhook url with anyone.
 Don't post it when asking for support either.
 - Add the `VampireWebhook.dll` to `\BepInEx\plugins\`